dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 #### Description

 Today you'll build some code to make the NRF chips we have talk to each other.
+The NRF's are very common, and fairly cheap (we are using clones that were about $14 per 12).
 The lab is organized as a fetch-quest where you'll build the routines to (1) initialize, (2) receive, (3) send non-acked packets, (4) send acked packets.
 This gives you a simple starting point for networking.

+The NRFs are extremely common and fairly cheap --- ours were 12 boards for $14 (though, likely fake clones).

 <p align="center">
   <img src="images/nrf-closeup.jpg" width="250" />